ec-jrc/lisflood-code/3_step5_model-initialisation/index.md

 ***Figure:*** *Initialisation of lower groundwater zone with and without using a pre-run.
 Note the strong decreasing trend in the simulation without pre-run. *

-### What to do after the initialization run - Proceed with a LISFLOOD run

 10) At the end of the initialization run two files will be created in NetCDF format.
 Copy those (found in folder "out") into the folder "init":